Constitution & by-laws

 9. He/She shall carry out such other duties as may be assigned to him/her from time to time.

-1. He/She shall act as an advisor on information technology aspects on behalf of the alumni association.
+1. He/She shall serve as an advisor on all information technology related aspects for the Association.

-2. IT Co-Ordinator shall be responsible for the online representation of the association & its activities by facilitating alumni website.
+2. IT Co-Ordinator shall be responsible for the online representation and activities of the association including maintenance of the alumni website.

-1. The Social Relation Coordinator will be in charge of coordinating the programs for Alumni Affairs, Social Service activities as well as all other activities recognized by the Association.
+1. The Social Relation Coordinator will be in charge of coordinating the programs for Alumni Affairs, Social Service activities and all other activities recognized by the Association.

-3. He/she is in charge of communications between the school and its alumni, therefore all members, committee members, and office bearers can contact with the school through him/her.
+3. He/she will facilitate all official communications between the school and alumni, therefore all members, committee members, and office bearers shall contact the school through him/her.

-4. He/she will Coordinate operations and logistics for all Events recognized by the Association.
+4. He/she will manage operations and logistics for all Events recognized by the Association.

 5. He/she will Set up and handle Event registration, as appropriate, for Alumni Community events and Volunteer-led events, and oversee their operations.